poult-lab/daily-word/english_words_ learning.md

 [noun] "the soft thick mass of hair that grows on the body of some animals"

 [noun] a fur coat. "the skin of an animal with the fur still on it, used especially for making clothes"

-10.tally  [ˈtæli]

-[noun] He hopes to improve on his tally of three goals in the past nine games."a record of the number or amount of sth, especially one that you can keep adding to"

-[verb] {~ (with sth)} Her report of what happened tallied exactly with the story of another witness.

-"to be the same as or to match another person's account of sth, another set of figures, etc."-match up-

-[verb] {~ sth (up)} "to calculate the total number, cost, etc. of sth"